Now that you have decided to study overseas, it's time to work towards completing your application. Find out what to do next.

 The first step towards applying for overseas study is to complete the myWorld First Steps online program.

 Completion of myWorld First Steps is compulsory for anyone wanting to submit an application for an exchange program.
 The program will provide you with the information you need to begin researching and planning for your exchange.

 Note: myWorld First Steps is compulsory for all semester or year-long exchange applications and your completion of the program will be checked when assessing your application.

 In addition to these sessions, there are explore my exchange options, application and occasionally institution-specific information sessions offered during semester.
-Check the student services workshops and sessions page and the information sessions registration site for further information about these events.
+Check the student services workshops and sessions page for further information about these events.

 Start researching on your own

 After completing the myWorld First Steps online program, we're sure you'll be inspired to start researching on your own to start making those early decisions.
 We strongly recommend starting your research as early as possible to give yourself the best overseas experience.
 For those in the researching and planning stages, the Step-by-step guides can be a helpful resource.

 If speaking to others would be helpful, there are a number of ways you can get in touch with returned students who may be able to answer questions and give you further insight.
 We recommend you have a look at our blog, join Melbourne University Student Exchange Society (MUSEX) and Global Society as well as attend events such as our Fair and Explore my exchange options sessions.